open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 | repository.name | The name of a Git repository | Any Str |
 | branch.name | The name of a Git branch | Any Str |

-### git.repository.branch.line.deletion_count
+### git.repository.branch.line.deletion.count

-Count of lines deleted from code in a branch
+Count of lines deleted from code in a branch relative to the default branch (trunk).

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |